olegviro/VersoTeX/README.md

 Journal were transformed by a similar package.

 The output of VersoTeX belongs to a new type of interface.
 Let me call it **TeXVizor**.
+It emerged gradually in the process of working on VersoTeX.
 Technically, a TeXVizor file is an HTML file enhanced by some specific Java scripts.
 It can be handled by a web-browser.
 The scripts add functionality which facilitates reading and understanding the content.
 The main purpose of theis is to make convenient reading and a careful study of text.
 For this TeXVizor provides opportunities unavailable for publishing on paper or in the pdf format.

+TeXVizor has to be distanced from VersoTeX.
+VersoTeX transforms a LaTeX file to an html file enhanced by Java scripts.
+The result has properties defined by TeXVizor.
+TeXVizor is not about the transformation.
+It determines its goal.

 When reading a mathematical text, we meet numerous references to remote parts of the text: to literature list, formulas, definitions, statements of theorems, etc. Often the reader wants to see some of them simultaneously with each other and the text which is currently read.
 On the other hand, at first reading we prefer to move out of the sight some details, like proofs.
-VersoTeX allows to do all of this.
+TeXVizor prescribes specific ways of providing these and many other services.

 ## 1. Problems and Solutions ##